Reckoning of the Heart

 I need to take you to this place—

-where you can gaze,
+where you can gaze over the edge

-over the edge of these hollowed-out canyons,
+of these hollowed-out canyons

 peer into the heart of holiness

-and hear the voice of eons unfolding
+to hear the voice of eons unfolding

-where the lumbering river holds the stillness,
+where the lumbering river holds the stillness

-counting every wicking breathe of time,
+counting every wicking breath of time

 endlessly carving its mythology